 Some find me restless.
 Others versatile.
 Probably both are true.
 Anyway, I completely meet the image of an Adult Third Culture Kid: moves often, changes career, a value system that is different from most peers and a great love for traveling.
 For a long time I questioned how I could integrate all these experiences and put them to use.
 I have managed this by founding Inspired Minds.
 I take great pleasure in guiding other global souls and I have many plans for the future.
 I hope to keep developing for a long time to come and to contribute to a better world in my own way.

 Everyone creates their own reality.
 Together we create the reality of the future on our earth.
 Try not to become a man of success, but rather try to become a man of value

 Open University Netherlands (2012-2015): Cultural Psychology, Social Psychology, Adolescent Psychology, Developmental Psychology

 Academic Counseling & Coaching (2007-2010): basic year I, specialization year II, year on pediatric counseling III

 University of Groningen (RUG, 1989-1993), MSc Economics: International Management, Strategy, Intercultural Management, Culture of Latin America, Japanology

 Jung Institute Houston (2011): The Wings of Creative Parenting

-Workshops and courses (2002- 2013): Online Coaching, Systemic Work, Focussing, Transactional Analysis, Psychosynthesis, Corporate Communications, Writing, Project Management, Cultural Trainings (several countries), Child Advocate Training Program (pre-law, cultural diversity, communications, abuse, child development)
+Workshops and courses (2002- 2017): Systemic Coaching, Online Coaching, Family Constellations, Focussing, Transactional Analysis, Psychosynthesis, Corporate Communications, Writing, Project Management, Cultural Trainings (several countries), Child Advocate Training Program (pre-law, cultural diversity, communications, abuse, child development)